sftwninja/SaturnRingLib/Samples/VDP2 - ColorCalc/Readme.txt

 VDP2 can perform various color calculations between scroll Screen layers to combine their colors.
 It is a powerful feature, however as with most things on the Saturn using it to its fullest potential requires some understanding of its quirks and limitations.
-Its not quite as simple as just assigning layers an opacity.
+It is not quite as simple as just assigning layers an opacity.

 Unfortunately, while the VDP2 manual attempts to describe these behaviors in diagrams, they can be difficult to follow, especially since they are in black and white!

-The VDP2 Color Calculation Sample is designed as an interactive version of some of these diagrams, in the hopes that playing around with the settings and veiwing the results in real time can give users a more intuitive understanding of the options available.
+The VDP2 Color Calculation Sample is designed as an interactive version of some of these diagrams, in the hopes that playing around with the settings and viewing the results in real time can give users a more intuitive understanding of the options available.

 Below is a set of guided experiments that you can follow along with to highlight